Staying in a Traditional Santana House

 Santana is very close to some of the best viewpoints in Madeira

-Santana is also a short drive from the highest peak in Madeira; Pico Ruivo which is a fantastic spot for sunrise!
+Santana is also a short drive from the highest peak in Madeira; Pico Ruivo which is one of the best spots for sunrise.
 From here, you can hike to Pico do Arieiro; Madeira’s third highest peak.
-We did this in reverse and it was the highlight of our Madeira itinerary!
+We did this hike in both directions and it was the highlight of our Madeira itinerary!

-If there’s no availability in the houses, or you’re short on time and basing yourself in Funchal for your Madeira trip, you can visit The Centre for Traditional Santana Houses in the centre of town.
+If there’s no availability in the Casas de Santana, or you’re short on time and basing yourself in Funchal, you can visit The Centre for Traditional Santana Houses in the centre of town.

-This is a preservation area in memory of local heritage where you’ll find numerous traditional houses where you can buy a wide range of local products and traditional crafts.
+This is an open-air museum and preservation area in memory of local heritage.
+You’ll find several traditional Santana houses where you can buy a wide range of local products and traditional crafts.

-Two vibrant and colourful traditional Santana Houses with beautiful flower beds and benches, Santana, Madeira, Portugal
+Two vibrant and colourful traditional Casas de Santana with beautiful flower beds and benches, Santana, Madeira, Portugal

 The Centre for Traditional Santana Houses is lovely for an amble